The de Verdons of Norfolk, Suffolk

 The de Wrottesleys also adopted their own separate design of arms, as did the de Ipstones and other branches of the de Verdun family.

 Burke’s Extinct Peerage gives the first of the family the name William de Verdun, but it is clear that this is not correct.
 It is Ives de Verdun, who was the founder of this branch of the family.
 His name is also recorded in its latinate form as ‘Ivo’ de Verdun.
-He is most likely to have been a son of Bertram I de Verdun, and therefore a sibling of Roland de Verdun of Normandy.
+He is most likely either to have been a son of Bertram I de Verdun, or Bertram's brother.
+The latter may be more likely in view of Bertram's heir Norman de Verdun inheriting c.1129/30, decades after Ivo had already held lands in Norfolk.
 The appearance of a Bertram de Verdun two generations after Ives is indicative of a wish to record the connection with the de Verduns of Staffordshire, the name of whose founder - Bertram - continues to echo down the generations to this very day, just as it has in its French form - ‘Bertrand’ - amongst the de Verduns of Normandy.

 Cockayne opens his section on the Barons of ‘Verdon’ with these words: Observations. - In the early years of the 12th century the family of Verdon was settled in Norfolk as tenants of Roger Bigod, lord of Framlingham, Suffolk.
 For it is stated, circa 1101-07, that Ives de Verdon, Roger’s tenant, had encroached on the lands of the abbey of St. Benet Holme [this is Holme in the Norfolk Broads] at in Saxlingham, Moulton and Aslacton, Norfolk, estates which were later in the hands of the father of John, Lord Verdon.
 Ives also witnessed a charter which William Bigod granted to Thetford Priory, Norfolk, and granted lands and 2/3 [two thirds] of his tithes of Great Moulton to that Thetford Priory.1

-In 1166, William de Verdun, most likely a son (or grandson) and heir of Ives, is recorded as holding six knights’ fees of the old feoffment held by Ives de Verdun of Hugh Bigod.2
+In 1166, William de Verdun, most likely a son — or perhaps more likely a grandson — and heir of Ives, is recorded as holding six knights’ fees of the old feoffment held by Ives de Verdun of Hugh Bigod.2

 In his chapter on Brisingham (i.e. Bressingham)3 Blomefield informs us that in William Rufus's time, the earl of Norfolk had the whole town (of Brisingham), all which he infeoffed in William de Verdun.
 He cites the Black Book of the Exchequer as a source for the information that Roger Bygod, father of Hugh Bygod, had infeoffed this William in six knights fees of his old feoffment, among which, this old town was reckoned at two; and this is the reason that it was all along held of the Norfolk family, as capital lords, by the Verdons, and all other owners.
 This feoffment was made about 1100, or before, for in 1107 this Earl Roger died.4